smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 **Attention:** Channels marked with (*) are deprecated and will be removed in the future.
 Amazon already started to remove some of that functionality.
-You can use the `textCommand` channel with a value of `Play Radio XYZ on TuneIn` or `Play playlist CrazyMusic on AmazonMusic` instead.
+You can use the `textCommand` channel with a value of `Play playlist CrazyMusic on AmazonMusic` instead.

 ## Advanced Feature Technically Experienced Users